 What Can SPIR Do for You?

-SPIR and Watson School faculty representatives will meet with you to learn more about your needs so that a project team can be assembled to accomplish the work.
-A formal project proposal is created to clearly state outcomes and a schedule of key events.
-Periodic checkpoint meetings are called to review progress and address problems.
+To engage with our program, SPIR and Watson School faculty representatives can meet with you to learn more about your needs.
+The company submits a formal project proposal to clearly state outcomes and a schedule of key events.

-Projects typically deal with just about any problem-solving task normally handled by application of engineering, information technology or System Science disciplines.
-Thermal or vibration/shock testing, manufacturing process definition or tune-up, finite element modeling and analysis (FEM/FEA) and a wide variety of programming and other information technology services are just a few typical SPIR work tasks.
+Typical projects involve just about any problem-solving task normally handled by application of engineering, information technology or System Science disciplines.
+Thermal or vibration/shock testing, manufacturing process definition or tune-up, finite element modeling and analysis and a wide variety of programming and other information technology services are just a few typical SPIR work tasks.

 In addition to problem-solving services, SPIR provides resources to assist small company entrepreneurs in developing their unique product or service concept into a "demonstration" or "prototype" level suitable for attracting venture capital or licensing agreements.

-The Watson School SPIR team works best when treated like employees.
+The Watson School SPIR team works best when integrated with your company.
+Periodic checkpoint meetings are called to review progress and address problems.
 You should consider us as part of your technology team with a task and schedule that requires our mutual collaboration and cooperation.
-This works!

 SPIR works with you to define an affordable funding arrangement to cover project costs.
-SPIR can underwrite a significant portion of costs based on company size and financial resources and stability.
+SPIR contibutes a significant portion of costs so that your company can be better positioned to compete in the global marketplace and expand your business.

 Any small or mid-sized New York State technology-based or technology-dependent company in the manufacturing, product development, information technology or service sector is eligible for SPIR assistance.
-Annually on average, SPIR works with 25 companies on 50 projects primarily in hardware and software product development, information technology services and manufacturing support.
-Work is generally project oriented and lasts one or two semesters.
-Companies work together with SPIR to define essential work tasks and measurable outcomes that will enable companies to meet their business and growth objectives.
+Annually on average, SPIR works with 20 companies on projects primarily in hardware and software product development, information technology services and manufacturing support.

-Whether you are a small firm looking to upgrade or introduce new technology, a high- technology firm addressing the challenges of product development and testing, or a company seeking ISO registration, SPIR can help you with these and many other tasks to make your business more competitive.
+Whether you are a small firm looking to upgrade or introduce new technology, a high- technology firm addressing the challenges of product development and testing, or a company seeking to improve operational excellence, SPIR can help you with these and many other tasks to make your business more competitive.

 Typical SPIR Projects